Supply Chains for Resilience and Sustainability in Uncertain Times

 5. Geopolitical Instability.

-Pioneering Solutions for Semiconductor Supply Chains:
+Pioneering Solutions for Semiconductor Supply Chains

 The academic lead for this session, Associate Professor Minhao Zhang, presented the University of Bristol Business School’s Rewire Project.
 Zhang believes that the Project can help address these challenges.
 This innovative initiative aims at enhancing resilience in semiconductor supply chains.
 The project focuses on reducing energy waste in power electronics using advanced materials like gallium nitride and silicon carbide.
 It involves collaboration among universities such as Bristol, Cambridge, and Warwick, along with industrial partners.
 The project integrates geopolitical risk analysis into supply chain management through advanced data analytics and decision support tools, aiming to strengthen global supply chains.